radian-software/radian/README.md

 ## Summary

-I write my dotfiles with an eye to:
+These dotfiles attempt to achieve the following goals:

+* aggressively using best practices, or creating them if none exist already
-* extensive documentation and commentary in the code
+* extensively documenting and commenting all code
-* harnessing the full power of software while staying true to its original spirit (and keybindings, usually)
+* remaining as simple as possible while maximizing usability (in particular, not rebinding keys unnecessarily)
-* first-class support for local customization without the need for forking (when this is possible)
+* supporting local configuration without the need to fork this repository (my local Emacs configuration is almost 500 lines)

 ## Software configured, features